stackmuncher/stm_app/README.md

 The app will access `.git` folder inside `path_to_any_of_your_local_projects` directory and create an anonymous profile with your first report on _stackmuncher.com_.
 Add `--noupdate` flag to generate a report without creating a profile or submitting any data to the Directory.
 Look at the log printed by the app for details.

-The **default config** of the app assumes that it is run on a development machine from the root folder of some repository the developer made commits to.
-See Troubleshooting section at the end of this document.
+The **default config** of the app assumes that it is run on a development machine from the root folder of a repository you made commits to.

 #### Example